wfhallpg/pinewoodgreens.github.io/_includes/announcements.md

 #### Pool Schedule Survery
 Would you like to adjust the pool hours for next season?
-Take our [survey](https://docs.google.com/forms/d/e/1FAIpQLSfDuWhfiLhQNoY98HPZivW69TDcP3CEjmACDER4jtIPO-p8Kw/viewform)!
+Take our [survey](https://docs.google.com/forms/d/e/1FAIpQLSfDuWhfiLhQNoY98HPZivW69TDcP3CEjmACDER4jtIPO-p8Kw/viewform) by 9/26!

 #### Community Tool Shed